Forms of Cannabis

 How long effects last: The duration depends on the medium.
 A balm can last for around an hour, whereas a transdermal patch can provide up to 12 hours of relief with continued release.

 You should know: Whether you use a cream, salve, or a transdermal patch, you can get relief with little to no psychoactive effects.
-Topicals are a perfect solution for people who don’t want to get high, but need the medicinal properties of cannabis.
-Benefits of using topical forms of cannabis include dosage control, continued release, convenience and systemic relief.
+Topicals are a perfect solution for people who don’t want to get experience a psychoactive effect from the medicinal properties of medical cannabis.
+Benefits of using topical forms of medical cannabis include continued release, convenience and systemic relief.